Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

-Differently, in vector attention, attention weights are vectors that can modulate individual feature channels:
+Differently, in the vector attention, attention weights are vectors that can modulate individual feature channels:

-where $\beta$ is a relation function (e.g., subtraction) and $\gamma$ is a mapping function (e.g. an MLP) that produces attention vectors for feature aggregation, $\odot$ is element-wise product.
+where $\beta$ is a relation function (e.g., subtraction) and $\gamma$ is a mapping function (e.g., an MLP) that produces attention vectors for feature aggregation, $\odot$ is element-wise product.

-Both scalar attention and vector attention do not perfectly satisfy our requirements.
-First, both of them employ position encoding to indicate the absolute position of the input token but we only need a relative relationship.
-Second, the value is only a derivative of $\boldsymbol{x}_j$ but we hope it can reflect the relative relationship between $\boldsymbol{x}_{i}$ and $\boldsymbol{x}_{j}$ as well.
+Nevertheless, scalar attention and vector attention do not perfectly satisfy our requirements.
+First, they both employ position encoding to indicate the absolute position of the input token, but we only need a relative relationship.
+Second, the value is only a derivative of $\boldsymbol{x}_j$, but we hope it can reflect the relative relationship between $\boldsymbol{x}_{i}$ and $\boldsymbol{x}_{j}$ as well.
 Point Transformer~\cite{zhao2021point} proposes a relative position encoding and adds the position encoding to the value item, alleviating the above two issues.
 However, its relative position encoding is additive.
 The addition represents the translation operation in the vector space, but we need a more flexible operation to manipulate the features from different views.
 Moreover, if we directly use Point Transformer in our task, we have to concatenate all the 2D joints and converse it into the position encoding.
 This procedure results in more parameters.
 More parameters but less flexibility often lead to the generalization problem, and this problem is verified in \tablename~\ref{result_generalization}.